 Our number one reason for initially booking this resort was location; right across the Rainbow Bridge, a very short walk to the Falls, and we figured the rooms might have a nice view.
 Well, we were right on two of those things: the resort was a quick drive from the Canadian border, and the hotel is a very short walk from the Falls.
 However we were wrong in thinking that the rooms might have a nice view; they had an INCREDIBLE view!
 From waking up to the sun coming up over the Falls to watching the different colors of the illuminations of the Falls in the evening, we could not get enough of these views – and it’s hard to argue with a view so incredible that it teaches a baby a brand new word!

-Tips for staying at this resort:
+Tips for staying at the Hilton Niagara Falls: Fallsview:

 – If you are a Hilton Honors member, check the Hilton website when booking for discounted rates – we saved nearly $50 with our member rate on one night.